MKayo is an artist who specializes in providing simple, easy-to-follow drawing tutorials for beginners.

 Before I begin with the drawing tutorial, I like to give you some interesting information about anchors.
-As a working professional artists for almost 50 years, I have learned that it helps to become familiar with your subject before draw.
+As a working professional artist for almost 50 years, I have learned that it helps to become familiar with your subject before you begin drawing.
 Trust me, it really helps.

 There are basically two main theories about the origin of the anchor.
 The first theory states that as primitive man learned that a log would float, he knew he could ride that log and float as well.

 Soon man learned that strapping two or more logs together worked even better and could carry more people or cargo.
 At some point on one of those early rafts, some guy figured that the log raft needed to stop.
 A light bulb appeared over his head, and the idea for an anchor was born.

 The other theory is that the gods endowed primitive humankind with the skill of seamanship, which also included basic information on anchors.
 Archeologists are still looking for that first anchor owner's manual.

 The first anchors were likely made out of stones that could be drilled for connecting the stone to a rope or line.
 In the early days before metalworking, high-temperature furnaces and mining came into widespread use; metal was difficult to work with and far too precious to be used as material for an anchor.

 As humankind progressed and technology allowed easy working of metals, the modern-day iron or steel anchor was developed.
 Today there are basically four types of anchors in use.
 These are the Navy, Plow, Danforth, and Mushroom-style anchors.

 The type of anchor we will be drawing today is a Navy-kedge-type anchor.

 So, enough of anchor history 101.
 Let's start drawing.